-Today we are going to examine the Organizational Personality Type of the Piler Pet Owner and what their challenges might be as they organize their dog supplies.
+Today we will examine the Organizational Personality Type© of the Piler Pet Owner and what their challenges might be as they organize their dog supplies.
 As their name suggests, they pile.
-Their piles are not random, the piles are not clutter either… they are organized and intentional.
-Pilers are not messy people, they simply don’t have a need for their organizing to appear tidy.
-We are going to look at why a Piler organizes in piles and what solutions will help them in decluttering and organizing for a new dog.
+Their piles are not random, and the piles are not clutter either… they are organized and intentional.
+Pilers are not messy people; they simply don’t require their organizing to appear tidy.
+We will look at why a Piler organizes in piles and what solutions will help them in decluttering and organizing for a new dog.

-Unlike the Nester, with the Piler it is not so much what they store but how they store things.
+Unlike the Nester, with the Piler, it is not so much what they store but how they store things.
 At the office, the Piler stands out because of their piles of paper and books.
-When you transplant a Piler’s style of organizing to a residential environment the paper and books are not the only things to be piled; food, technology, dinnerware, clothing.
-Open the kitchen cupboards of a Piler and you will be in awe over how they manage to keep everything in there – it all looks so precariously stacked and stuffed in together.
+When you transplant a Piler’s organising style to a residential environment, the paper and books are not the only things to be piled; food, technology, dinnerware, clothing.
+Open the kitchen cupboards of a Piler, and you will be in awe over how they manage to keep everything in there – it all looks so precariously stacked and stuffed in together.
 Or take a look in their hall closet….
 Yikes!
-It will be full and it will involve tactical manoeuvres to remove something without anything else falling or being affected.
+It will be full, and it will involve tactical manoeuvres to remove something without anything else falling or being affected.

 Piler Pet Owner

 The Piler is sequential and chronological in their organization of things.
 The hall closet is full because it is in the hall, and everything that comes in from outdoors and is removed is stored in that closet.
 This could include but won’t be limited to coats (all seasons), jackets, hats, gloves, grocery bags, rainwear, shoes, boots, sandals, slippers, umbrellas, the bag of dry cleaning that is on its way out and of course the dog’s leash, the dog’s harness, the dog’s booties, etc.